Faith-vaati/Associations/ReadMe.md

 # Seed the database (optional)
 sequelize db:seed:all

-# Seed a specific seeder e.g the project seeder (replace YYYYMMDDHHMMSS with tha date appearing in the seeder file)
+# Seed a specific seeder e.g the project seeder (replace YYYYMMDDHHMMSS with the date appearing in the seeder file)
 sequelize db:seed --seed YYYYMMDDHHMMSS-seed-projects.js

 # Start the application